 Hubble’s integrated reporting function saves Bibby thousands of pounds per year because the firm no longer outsources its reporting capabilities.
 Moreover, Hubble enables expedited audits, automated reports, and it supports Bibby’s aggressive growth plan so that the finance department doesn’t need to increase its headcount.

-2018 doesn’t have to be the same old story for companies in the manufacturing industry.
+This year doesn’t have to be the same old story for companies in the manufacturing industry.
 Putting the right technology in place gives you valuable insight into your operations so you can streamline them and make your firm more profitable.
 To learn more, download our ebook to determine if BI is right for you, and what to do if not.